 The key reason for this difference is because of the level of knowledge they convey.
 A Master’s dissertation focuses on concluding from existing knowledge whilst a PhD thesis focuses on drawing a conclusion from new knowledge.
 As a result, the thesis is significantly longer as the new knowledge needs to be well documented so it can be verified, disseminated and used to shape future research.

 Unfortunately, the completion of your thesis doesn’t mark the end of your degree just yet.
 Once you submit your thesis, it’s time to start preparing for your viva – the all-to-fun thesis defence interview!
-To help you start preparing for this, we’ve produced several helpful guides which you can read here: The Complete Guide to PhD Vivas.
+To help you prepare for this, we’ve produced a helpful guide which you can read here: The Complete Guide to PhD Vivas.